EMOS: Embodiment-aware Heterogeneous Multi-robot Operating System with LLM Agents: Appendix: Additional Experiments

 \subsection{Special case study}

 \textbf{Incorrect code generation caused by hallucinations} During large-scale experiments, we identified some specific cases that occasionally lead the system to make incorrect judgements about the environment's state, particularly when the prompt contains numerical information, especially coordinates, even when we use structured text as the prompt for LLM.
-The code shown in Figure \ref{fig:7_code} demonstrate how LLM agents verifies whether the robot can interact with the target object based on the object's height, horizontal distance between nearest navigable point from object to itself given scene description, robot height and arm workspace (max reach of the robot arm) parsed from URDF.
-The correct verification method is to calculate whether the Euclidean distance from the robot's center to target object, when the robot is positioned at a navigable point, falls within the robot' reach.
-This is the code logic generated by LLM in most case.
+The code shown in Figure \ref{fig:7_code} demonstrates how LLM agents verify whether the robot can interact with the target object based on the object's height, horizontal distance between nearest navigable point from object to itself given scene description, robot height, and arm workspace (max reach of the robot arm) parsed from URDF.
+The correct verification method is to calculate whether the Euclidean distance from the robot's center to target object, when the robot is positioned at a navigable point, falls within the robot's reach.
+This is the code logic generated by LLM in most cases.
 However, there are still some cases where the large model fails to correctly understand the spatial relationships, even when we explicitly state through structured text that the calculation of whether the object is within the robot's reach should be based on horizontal distance and height difference.
 One common scenario is that the code on the right part only compares the height difference between robot and target object with the radius of the robot arm workspace.
-In other cases, LLM agent may hallucinate a third coordinate beyond the horizontal distance and height difference to compute distance.
-Both of these cases can lead to the robot misjudging its manipulation range, ultimately resulting in inappropriate task assignments.
+In other cases, the LLM agent may hallucinate a third coordinate beyond the horizontal distance and height difference to compute distance.
+Both of these cases can cause the robot to misjudge its range of manipulation, ultimately resulting in inappropriate task assignments.

 \textbf{}